Game show: Bonus round

 One of the earliest forms of bonus rounds was the Jackpot Round of the original series Beat the Clock.
 After two rounds of performing stunts, the wife of the contestant couple would perform at a jackpot board for a prize.
 The contestant was shown a famous quotation or common phrase, and the words were scrambled.
 To win the announced bonus, the contestant had to unscramble the words within 20 seconds.
 The contestant received a consolation gift worth over $200 if she was unsuccessful.

 Another early bonus round ended each episode of You Bet Your Life with the team who won the most money answering one final question for a jackpot which started at $1,000 and increased $500 each week until won.

 Another early example was the Lightning Round on the word game Password, starting in 1961.
 The contestant who won the front game played a quick-fire series of passwords within 60 seconds, netting $50 per correctly guessed word, for a maximum bonus prize of $250.

 The bonus round came about after game show producer Mark Goodson was first presented Password, contending that it was not enough to merely guess passwords during the show.
 "We needed something more, and that's how the Lightning Round was invited," said Howard Felsher, who produced Password and Family Feud.
 "From that point on every game show had to have an end round.
-You'd bring a show to a network and they'd say, 'What's the endgame?' as if they had thought of it themselves."
+You'd bring a show to a network, and they'd say, 'What's the endgame?' as if they had thought of it themselves."

-The end game of Match Game, hosted for most of its run by Gene Rayburn, served as the impetus for a completely new game show.
-The first part of Match Games "Super-Match" bonus round, called the "Audience Match", asked contestants to guess how a studio audience responded to a question.
-In 1975, with then regular panelist Richard Dawson becoming restless and progressively less cooperative, Goodson decided that this line of questioning would make a good game show of its own, and the concept eventually became Family Feud, as whose inaugural host Dawson was hired.
+The audience-match half of the "Super Match", the endgame round from all versions of Match Game since 1973, served as the impetus for Family Feud.